Sharing the Rich History and Story of America’s Conservation Legacy

 For more than 100 years, the Forest Service and its many partners have stood at the forefront of conservation in America, yet there has never been one central repository where artifacts and records could be collected, preserved and made available for exhibition, study and commemoration.

-The NMFSH manages a collection of 50,000 items relating to the history and culture of the Forest Service.
+The Museum manages a collection of 50,000 items relating to the history and culture of the Forest Service.

-The National Museum of Forest Service History is pleased to announce plans to build the National Conservation Legacy and Education Center in Missoula, Montana.
-The NMFSH, a national nonprofit organization founded in 1988, is dedicated to collecting, preserving, and interpreting the history of the USDA Forest Service and America’s conservation legacy for the education and enjoyment of the general public, scholars, and historical researchers.
-At the Center, the NMFSH will carry out its mission and pursue its vision for national conservation education, historical preservation.
+The Museum of Forest Service History is pleased to announce plans to build the National Conservation Legacy Center in Missoula, Montana.
+The Museum, a 501 C3 nonprofit organization founded in 1988, is dedicated to collecting, preserving, and interpreting the history of the Forest Service and America’s conservation legacy for the education and enjoyment of the general public, scholars, and historical researchers.
+At the Center, the Museum will carry out its mission and pursue its vision for national conservation education, historical preservation.
 As a showcase for collections totaling more than 50,000 objects, photographs, documents, books and reports, the Center will encourage visitors to explore the cultural, ecological, economic, political, and social history of the lands and people that have defined the nation and given meaning to the term conservation.